Earth-leakage circuit breaker

 An earth-leakage circuit breaker (ELCB) is a safety device used in electrical installations to prevent shock.
 It consists of either a current sensing mechanism, or a voltage sensing mechanism.
-Such a protection mechanism may be found in the form of distribution board modules, standalone devices, and special sockets (aka receptacles).
+Such a protection mechanism may be found in the form of distribution board modules, standalone devices, and special sockets (also called receptacles).

-Voltage-operated ELCBs can still be found in the wild, though these largely fell out of favour after the invention of the current-sensing based RCD (aka GFCI) technology.
+Voltage-operated ELCBs can still be found in the wild, though these largely fell out of favour after the invention of the current-sensing based RCD (GFCI), technology.

 History

 Early ELCBs, first introduced about sixty years ago, were voltage operated devices (VO-ELCBs), detecting a voltage rise between installation metalwork and an external electrode.

 These were later replaced by current sensing devices about forty years ago.
 For some time afterwards both forms were referred to as ELCBs which brought some confusion.
 To address this the IEC introduced the term residual current device (RCD).
 Residual current refers to any residue when comparing current in the outbound and return currents in the circuit.
 In single phase circuits this is simply the line or phase current minus the neutral current.
 In a 3 phase circuit all current carrying conductors must be sensed.

 In modern literature the term ELCB is sometimes incorrectly used to specifically refer to VO-ELCBs, while almost never used to refer to current sensing devices, which are almost exclusively referred to instead by terms such as RCD, RCCB and GFCI.

-If the wrong type was used on an installation, less protection may be provided.
+If the wrong type was used on an installation, insufficient protection may be provided.
 A voltage operated type can only protect against faults or shocks to metalwork connected the voltage-operated ELCB.
 It cannot detect current leaving a live wire and running to ground by another path, such as via a person standing on the Earth.